Avaje Config

 Startup

-avaje-config will initialise and load configuration when it is first used.
+avaje-config will initialize and load configuration when it is first used.

 config.load.systemProperties

-If we set config.load.systemProperties to true then all the properties that have been loaded are then set into system properties.
-You can provide an additional property system.excluded.properties to provide a list of configuration properties you want to exclude from being loaded into the System Properties.
+If we set config.load.systemProperties to true, all loaded properties are then set into the system properties.
+You can provide an additional property system.excluded.properties to provide a list of configuration properties you want to exclude from being loaded into System Properties.

 Loading configuration